-We are offering, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, to exchange up to \$300,000,000 aggregate principal amount of our new Floating Rate Second Priority Senior Secured Notes due 2011 that we have registered under the Securities Act of 1933 for an equal principal amount of our outstanding Floating Rate Second Priority Senior Secured Notes due 2011, up to \$200,000,000 aggregate principal amount of our new 67/8% Second Priority Senior Secured Notes due 2011 that we have registered under the Securities amount of our outstanding 67/8% Second Priority Senior Secured Notes due 2011 and up to \$250,000,000 aggregate principal amount of our new 8% Senior Subordinated Notes due 2014 that we have registered under the Securities Act for an equal principal amount of our outstanding 8% Senior Subordinated Notes due 2014.
-We refer to the new notes you will receive in this exchange offer collectively as the "new notes," and we refer to the old notes you will tender in this exchange offer collectively as the corresponding old notes, and we will issue the new notes under the same applicable indenture.
+We are offering, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, to exchange up to \$300,000,000 aggregate principal amount of our new Floating Rate Second Priority Senior Secured Notes due 2011 that we have registered under the Securities Act of 1933 for an equal principal amount of our outstanding Floating Rate Second Priority Senior Secured Notes due 2011, up to \$200,000,000 aggregate principal amount of our new 6 7/8% Second Priority Senior Secured Notes due 2011 that we have registered under the Securities Act for an equal principal amount of our outstanding 6 7/8% Second Priority Senior Secured Notes due 2011 and up to \$250,000,000 aggregate principal amount of our new 8% Senior Subordinated Notes due 2014 that we have registered under the Securities Act for an equal principal amount of our outstanding 8% Senior Subordinated Notes due 2014.
+We refer to the new notes you will receive in this exchange offer collectively as the "new notes," and we refer to the old notes you will tender in this exchange offer collectively as the "old notes."
+The new notes will represent the same debt as the corresponding old notes, and we will issue the new notes under the same applicable indenture.